First Wikipedia edit

-The first edit in Wikipedia's database, to HomePage was made on January 15, 2001, and states in its entirety "This is the new WikiPedia!".
+The first edit in Wikipedia's database, to HomePage, was made on January 15, 2001, at 19:27 (UTC), and states in its entirety "This is the new WikiPedia!"
 In December 2021, co-founder Jimmy Wales announced that he would sell a website containing a re-creation of an earlier edit that he said he made and then later deleted, which contained the text "Hello, World!", to the highest bidder as a non-fungible token (NFT).

 Background

 The concept of a collaboratively written, freely licensed hypertext encyclopedia was first posited in the 1990s; Richard Stallman proposed a "Free Universal Encyclopedia and Learning Resource" in 1998.
-In 2001, Wikipedia was initially conceived of by Larry Sanger as a source of volunteer entries from the general public that could then be "fed into" Nupedia, a collaborative encyclopedia founded by Jimmy Wales and written by "qualified volunteer contributors" with a multi-step peer review process.
+In 2001, Larry Sanger conceived of Wikipedia as a source of volunteer entries from the general public that could then be "fed into" Nupedia, a collaborative encyclopedia founded by Jimmy Wales and written by "qualified volunteer contributors" with a multi-step peer review process.
 A message sent by Sanger to the Nupedia mailing list said "Humor me [...] go there and add a little article.
 It will take all of five or ten minutes".
 On January 13, 2001, Wikipedia's domain name was registered, and on January 15, 2001, Wikipedia was launched.

 First edit

-Historically, the earliest surviving edit on Wikipedia's database was a January 16, 2001, revision of the page UuU, created as a list of countries starting with the letter U and oddly titled due to software considerations of the time.
+Historically, the earliest surviving edit on Wikipedia's database was a revision of the page UuU from January 16, 2001, at 20:08 (UTC), created as a list of countries starting with the letter U and oddly titled due to software considerations of the time.
 However, page histories during that time were unreliably stored by the UseModWiki software; in 2010, previously inaccessible records of early UseModWiki revisions were found in archives by Wikimedia developer Tim Starling.
-When these edits were imported into Wikipedia's database on July 30, 2019 (UTC), its earliest recorded edit became the January 15, 2001, creation of HomePage with the text "This is the new WikiPedia!" by an anonymous person using the office.bomis.com server.
+When these edits were imported into Wikipedia's database at 02:28, July 30, 2019 (UTC), its earliest recorded edit became the January 15, 2001, creation of HomePage with the text "This is the new WikiPedia!" by an anonymous person using the office.bomis.com server.
 On being informed of the importation of these edits, Wales said:

 For the record, these are the earliest edits that have been found, but not the earliest edits.
 In the early days of Usemod wiki, I did a lot of deleting things *on the hard drive* (as this was the only way to really do that).
 Those will never be found of course.
 The first words, soon deleted, were "Hello, World!"